Peperworx/fluxion/docs/getting_started/initialization.md

 ```

 Now that we have defined a message and an actor, we need to implement message handling logic for the actor.
-We will do this in the next chapter.
+We will do this in the next page.